Skip to main content

 Synopsis

-This command locally generates an SDK in the currently selected Pulumi language and prints instructions on how to link it into your project.
+This command locally generates an SDK in the selected Pulumi language and prints instructions on how to use it.
 The SDK is based on a Pulumi package schema extracted from a given resource plugin or provided directly.

 pulumi plugin install resource PLUGIN [VERSION]